Workflow: Hydraulic model - conversion, simulation and post-processing#

 N Arrays: 23

-1. Extract the point conditions (see: ogstools.feflowlib.extract_point_boundary_conditions).
+1. Extract the subdomains conditions.

-# they are saved and plotted iteratively.
+# they are plotted iteratively.

-plotter = pv.Plotter(shape=(len(point_BC_dict), 1))
+plotter = pv.Plotter(shape=(len(subdomains), 1))

-for i, (path, boundary_condition) in enumerate(point_BC_dict.items()):
+for i, (name, boundary_condition) in enumerate(subdomains.items()):

 plotter.subplot(i, 0)

-plotter.add_mesh(boundary_condition, scalars=Path(path).stem)
+plotter.add_mesh(boundary_condition, scalars=name)

 plotter.show()